The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 • Best interior designers in Chicago

-So, let's address the elephant in the room: yes, you are writing about your competition.
+So, let's address the elephant in the room.
+Yes, you are writing about your competition.
 But what do you have to lose?
 Nothing, because it will take your reader five seconds to google the answer themselves.
 What do you have to gain?
 A lot, because by highlighting these other designers, you show confidence in your own value, that you have nothing to hide, and that people can trust you.
-Speaking of: Don't include yourself in that list or it will come across as biased.
+Speaking of trust, don't include yourself in that list or it will come across as biased.

 Other Best Of Articles

-Another great way to write Best Of articles is about the things your clients ask you for recommendations about or things you wish they would know, e.g.,:
+Another great way to write Best Of articles is to share the things your clients ask you for recommendations about or the things you wish they would know, such as:

 • Best antique stores for art deco items in New York City

-I know, this can be a contentious topic, but it is very worth trying.
-As you write these, always keep in mind to stay truthful.
+I know this can be a contentious topic, but it is very worth trying.
+As you write these, always stay truthful.
 You might even be surprised that your competition ends up sharing your article with their audience on social media.

 Share Customer Reviews, Testimonials, & Success Stories